act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 test_type: atomic

 description: |
-  This rule checks that labels describe the purpose of the interface components.
+  This rule checks that labels describe the purpose of form field elements.

 success_criterion:
 - 2.4.6 # Headings and labels